Transcendence and linear relations of $1$-periods: The Saturated Case

 Consider the composition of the inclusion of one of the factors $[0\to G]$ of $M_\gamma$ into $\tilde{M}$ with $p$.
-It has the shape If the group component of this map was non-trivial this would induce a splitting of $G$.
+It has the shape If this map was non-zero, its group component would induce a splitting of $G$.
 This is not possible because we have assumed that $M$ is reduced.
 The map has to vanish.
-Hence the pull-back of $\tilde{\omega}=p^*\omega_2$ to $G$ is equal to
+As a consequence the pull-back of $\tilde{\omega}=p^*\omega_2$ to $G$ is equal to